SDolleris33/code_lou_py/README.md

 ----ABOUT----
 This repo includes the entirety of my PYTHON project.
 The project is a comprehensive inventory program; that allows input through various phases contained within a Master Loop.
 The loop is based on conditional 'if' statements that are passed by string values.
 Explicitly follow steps:
 type:
-	games to show catalog of games
+	- 'games' to show catalog of games
-	add to add games to cart
+	- 'add' to add games to cart
-	buy to purchase games within cart
+	- 'buy' to purchase games within cart
-	admin to access admin feature to update catalog exit to exit program
+	- 'admin' to access admin feature to update catalog
+	- 'exit' to exit program

 -admin access: username: 'Admin' password: 'password'